barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 making it irreplaceable and valuable.

 From that aspect, the major PoW cryptocurrencies are the best digital equivalent of money, as I described it in [part 1][1].
-Their increasing hashrate and fixed supply / scarcity make them true assets, without an underlying claim or trusted third party.
+Those with a high network hashrate and fixed supply / scarcity become true assets.
+True assets meaning that they have value without an underlying claim to "something" or the need for a trusted third party.

 They are the purest digital equivalent of in-person transactions, but for a global scale.
 Though PoW currencies by themselves [may not be THE answer][135], they may be the core underpinning of a new payments